 District Courts are the limited jurisdiction courts for the state, and they are often called the “people’s court.”
 These courts see more cases than all the rest in the state.
 The most common type of case is for traffic violations and civil claims of less than $25,000.
 Other types of cases are landlord-tenant disputes, traffic tickets, misdemeanors, and other minor local ordinance violations.
 District Courts have a separate division to handle small claims called Small Claims Court.
 In some areas of the state, counties have chosen to keep a Municipal Court instead of a District Courts.
 There are about 100 District Courts in Michigan, and the judges are elected into office and serve six-year terms.

 Michigan’s Probate Courts have exclusive limited jurisdiction over all probate matters such as wills, estates, trusts, guardianships, conservatorships, name changes, protective orders, adoptions, mental health cases where individuals need to be involuntarily committed and other probate and estate-related matters.
 Probate Courts do not generally use juries they are overseen by one of the 103 judges in the state.
 Judges are elected in their district, and they serve six-year terms.
 There are 78 Probate Courts throughout Michigan.
 Jury trials are available in some types of Probate Court cases.
 The Michigan Courts website has a lot of useful information for the public to learn more about Probate Courts.

-Michigan also has a stand-alone court called Court of Claims which exclusively handles claims against the state of Michigan.
+The Great Lake State also has a stand-alone court called Court of Claims which exclusively handles claims against this state.
 Michigan describes the function of this court as: “The Court of Claims is a court of statewide, limited jurisdiction (PA 164 of 2013) to hear and determine all civil actions filed against the State of Michigan and its agencies.
 These cases include highway defect, medical malpractice, contracts, constitutional claims, prisoner litigation, tax-related suits, and other claims for money damages.”
 The Court of Claims uses a judge for all decisions and does not use a jury.